christabor/flask_jsondash/README.md

 #### Custom callbacks

+While the point of jsondash is to make front-end coding completely unnecessary, and use serializable declarative configurations for making dashboards, sometimes you need to do one off stuff that requires scripting.
+A callback module exists to allow this very easily without getting in the way of existing configurations.

 You can customize individual charts by adding your own javascript files alongside your existing app that uses this blueprint and then register call backs on a *per-chart id basis*.
 All callbacks will be run in the order you register them, after the chart has been loaded and rendered completely.

 To get started: override the template block in your template to allow javascript to be executed, and register a callback with your own arguments.